wisp-forest/docs/docs/accessories/developer/itemstack_components.md

 |--|--|
 |`"accessories"`| A list of `ItemStack`s that have various components and will be used to get Accessory info from when equipping the nest |

-!!! warning "Nest Equitability"
+!!! warning "Nest Equipability"
-    You will either need to add the Slot Validation component to the nest or add the given item that the nest is made from to the given tag for the slot using the Tag Predicate for equipping
+    Make sure to remember the equipability of your nest.
+If your Nested Accessory needs to change its equipability dynamically, you might want to add the Slot Validation component to the nest.
+Alternatively, just using a tag or Tag Predicate is fine.

 ## Rendering